gem/oq-engine/doc/manual/sep/sep_models.rst

 :math:`Vs30` for a given slope measurement, but it also means that in an urban setting, sub-km-scale variations in slope are not accounted for.

-The CTI (Moore et al., 1991) is a proxy for soil wetness that relates the topographic slope of a point to the upstream drainage area of that point, through the relation

-.. math:: CTI = \ln (d_a / \tan \delta)\ \(4)

-where :math:`d_a` is the upstream drainage area per unit width through the flow direction (i.e. relating to the DEM resolution).
-It was developed for hillslopes, and is not meaningful in certain very flat areas such as the valley floors of major low-gradient rivers, where the upstream drainage areas are very large.
-Unfortunately, this is exactly where liquefaction is most expected away from coastal settings.

-Model's prediction can be transformed into binary class (liquefaction occurrence or nonoccurrence) via probability threshold value.
-The authors proposed a threshold of 0.2.

-Model 1:
-.. math:: X = 12.435 + 0.301\, ln\, PGV - 2.615\, ln\, Vs30 + 0.0005556\, precip
-.. math::     -0.0287\, \sqrt{d_{c}} + 0.0666\,d_{r} - 0.0369\, \sqrt{d_{c}} \cdot d_{r}\ \(6)

-Model 2:
-.. math:: X = 8.801 + 0.334\, ln\, PGV - 1.918\, ln\, Vs30 + 0.0005408\, precip
-.. math::     -0.2054\, d_{w} -0.0333\, wtd\ \(7)

-and the probability of liquefaction is calculated using equation (3).
-Zero probability is heuristically assigned if :math:`PGV < 3 cm/s ` or
-:math:`Vs30 > 620 m/s`.

-The proposed probability threshold to convert to class outcome is 0.4.